Skip to main content

 Genomic regions interacting with smoking in LS.
 From the center, the first circos depicts the odds ratio due to double exposure i.e., the effect of both SNP allele and smoking (in red).
 The second circos illustrates the effect of smoking (green).
 The third circos depicts the effect of the SNP allele (blue).
 The fourth circos shows the autosomal chromosomes (1–22) ideogram and highlights the genomic loci interacting with smoking.

-A Gene-Environment Interaction Between Smoking and Gene polymorphisms Provides a High Risk of Two Subgroups of Sarcoidosis
+A Gene-Environment Interaction Between Smoking and Gene Polymorphisms Provides a High Risk of Two Subgroups of Sarcoidosis

-Rivera NV, Patasova K, Kullberg S, Diaz-Gallo LM, Iseda T, Bengtsson C, Alfredsson L, Eklund A, Kockum I, Grunewald J, Padyukov L. A Gene-Environment Interaction Between Smoking and Gene polymorphisms Provides a High Risk of Two Subgroups of Sarcoidosis.
-Sci Rep. 2019 Dec 9;9(1):18633. doi: 10.1038/s41598-019-54612-1.
-PMID: 31819081; PMCID: PMC6901455.
+Rivera NV, Patasova K, Kullberg S, Diaz-Gallo LM, Iseda T, Bengtsson C, Alfredsson L, Eklund A, Kockum I, Grunewald J, Padyukov L. Sci Rep. 2019 Dec 9;9(1):18633. doi: 10.1038/s41598-019-54612-1.
+PMID: 31819081.
+Publiation link

 The findings in this study suggest that sarcoidosis risk is modulated by smoking due to genetic susceptibility.
 Therefore, patients having certain gene variants, are at a higher risk for the disease.
-Consideration of individual's genetic predisposition is crucial to quantify effects of smoking in sarcoidosis.
+Consideration of an individual's genetic predisposition is crucial to quantify the effects of smoking in sarcoidosis.

 Complete Löfgren syndrome